canopas/bite-space/website/README.md

 ## Support

-If you encounter any issues or have any questions regarding the Bite Space website, feel free to reach out to us We're here to help!
+If you encounter any issues or have any questions regarding the Bite Space website, feel free to reach out to us, We're here to help!